Take Action

 • We now know that – at the very same time – Republican political operatives in Tallahassee and Washington were drawing maps to favor Republicans and scheming with the Legislative leaders to find ways to secretly slip the maps to the legislature.

-• The new maps leveled the political laying field in Florida and now are the benchmark maps against which future maps should be judged.
+• The new maps leveled the political playing field in Florida and established the benchmark maps against which future maps would be judged.

 Join the movement over 1 million strong for democracy